-The 2019 exhibition will expand on the curatorial theme in a tangible way by inviting architects and designers to create outdoor installations and experiences that use Columbus’ built heritage as inspiration and context, while highlighting the role that a visionary community plays in growing a vibrant, sustainable, and equitable city.
+The 2019 exhibition featured 18 site-responsive installations by architects, designers, academics, artists, and graphic designers.
+These designers created outdoor installations and experiences that use Columbus’ built heritage as inspiration and context, while highlighting the role that visionary community plays in growing a vibrant, sustainable, and equitable city.

 – J. Irwin Miller

 Installations and exhibits are located in iconic sites throughout Columbus and many are designed with an interactive element.
 The aim is for individuals of all abilities to have an equitable experience at the exhibit.
 Due to occasional site limitations, structures may be located on uneven ground or raised levels without complete access.